Youtube videos

 existed at all.
 In fact, he sued the Wall Street Journal for $10 billion for

-reporting that Trump had written uh this suggestive and lascivious uh note with
+reporting that Trump had written this suggestive and lascivious note with

-the drawing of uh a uh well perhaps an underage girl's body. hard to say
+the drawing of a uh perhaps an underage girl's body. hard to say

-exactly what it is, but um in that note, he draws an outline of a woman's naked
+exactly what it is, but in that note, he draws an outline of a woman's naked

 president's signature.
 He's disputing that it's his signature, but it looks exactly like about a hundred other